toniramo/tic-tac-toe/documentation/implementation_document.md

 ```
 Notice that this enables us to use single `node` array instead of copying it reducing the space complexity of the program.
 Space needed so far is thus dependent on total number of tiles on board, _n_<sub>board size</sub><sup>2</sup>, where _n_<sub>board size</sub> denotes number of tiles on game board.
 Furthermore, copying arrays is costly operation on time perspective as well so any additions to time complexity are also avoided.

-`value` method starts by checking if the observed state is end state:
+Now `value` method starts by checking if the observed state is end state:
 ```java
 int maxValue = (int) 1e9 - nodeDepth;
 if (lastMoveWinning(node, move, rowLenght)) {